Geraldo Perdomo Player Props: Diamondbacks vs. Blue Jays

 Geraldo Perdomo At The Plate

-- Perdomo has 14 doubles, a triple, five home runs and 37 walks while batting .271.
+- Perdomo is hitting .268 with 14 doubles, a triple, five home runs and 38 walks.

-- Perdomo has reached base via a hit in 41 games this season (of 73 played), and had multiple hits in 18 of those games.

-- Perdomo has had an RBI in 22 games this year (30.1%), including seven multi-RBI outings (9.6%).
-He has also driven in three or more of his team's runs in three contests.
+- Perdomo has picked up an RBI in 29.7% of his games this year, with more than one RBI in 9.5% of his games.
+He has also produced three or more runs in three contests.

-- He has scored in 32 games this year (43.8%), including multiple runs in five games.
+- In 43.2% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (6.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.